Top 6 Foods to Increase Good Cholesterol (HDL)

 There are omega-3 and 6 fatty acids, vitamin E, and amino acids that work together to improve the function of your liver.
 Plus, they optimize the use of good cholesterol in your bloodstream.

 Regular consumption of avocados improves your production of prostaglandins.
-These are substances that have vasodilator and anti-inflammatory effects to improve your circulation.
+These are substances that have vasodilatory and anti-inflammatory effects that help improve your circulation.

-- You can eat an avocado alone or added to salads and smoothies.
+- You can eat an avocado alone or add them to salads and smoothies.

 - For best results, add avocado to your diet at least three times a week.